SELF GUIDED AUDIO TOURS HAWAII

 Snowstorms can last for several days and can be accompanied by strong winds, making travel difficult.

 In addition to snow, the Lake Tahoe area may sometimes experience periods of rain during the winter months.
-Rain can be particularly challenging, creating icy conditions on roads and sidewalks, and sometimes flooding.
+This can be particularly challenging, creating icy conditions on roads and sidewalks, and even flooding sometimes.

-In the winter of 2022-23, Tahoe experienced record-setting snow totals of well over 624 inches by mid-March, before the snowy season was anywhere near being over.
+Here’s an example of how insane the snowfall can get in Tahoe.
+In the winter of 2022-23, Tahoe experienced record-setting snow totals of well over 624 inches by mid-March, and that was before the snowy season was anywhere near being over.

-One ski resort even vowed there would be skiing into July!
+In fact, one ski resort offered skiing in July that year!
 That’s what can happen when Tahoe is hit with one or more atmospheric river meteorological events over the winter!

 Why Lake Tahoe Never Freezes?